thomast1906/DevOps-The-Hard-Way-Azure/README.md

    - Store the Docker image in Azure ACR
 6. Kubernetes
    - To run the Docker image that's created for the containerized Uber app.
 Kubernetes, in this case, AKS, will be used to orchestrate the container.
+   - Azure Application Gateway for Containers will be deployed so you can view the App from your Kubernetes cluster
 7. CI/CD
    - Use GitHub Action to create an AKS cluster
 8. Automated testing